Marietta Peabody Tree: Early life

-Marietta Endicott Peabody was the only daughter of Malcolm Endicott Peabody, the rector of Grace Episcopal Church in Lawrence, Massachusetts, and Mary Elizabeth Parkman.
-Her grandfather Rev. Endicott Peabody was founder and first headmaster of Groton School where her four brothers Endicott, Samuel, George, and Malcolm were educated.
+Peabody was the only daughter of Malcolm Endicott Peabody, the rector of Grace Episcopal Church in Lawrence, Massachusetts, and Mary Elizabeth Parkman, a dedicated charity volunteer, who encouraged her daughter to become involved with the community.
+Her paternal grandfather Rev. Endicott Peabody was founder and first headmaster of Groton School, where her four brothers Endicott, Samuel, George, and Malcolm were educated.
+Her maternal grandfather, Henry Parkman, was a Boston businessman and politician.

-Tree's mother Mary was a dedicated charity volunteer, and encouraged her daughter to get involved with the community.

-Tree attended St. Timothy's School, where she excelled in athletics above studies.
-An effervescent, leggy blonde, she was recognized as an accomplished flirt from an early age.
+Tree attended St. Timothy's School, where she excelled in athletics.
 She undertook a grand tour of Europe and finishing school in Florence upon graduation to avoid college.
 When asked to predict her own future, she wrote down: "Parties, people, and politics."

 Her father insisted that she attend college, and she enrolled at the University of Pennsylvania in 1936.
 Although she withdrew from the Class of 1940, in later interviews she would exclaim: "I'll never stop being grateful to my father for forcing me to go to college.
 It changed my life."
 In 1964 she was presented with an honorary Doctor of Laws degree, and in 1971 with an honorary Bachelor of Arts.
-She is also an honorary member of Alpha Kappa Alpha sorority.
+She was also a member of Alpha Kappa Alpha sorority.